Biomimetic model systems

 Biomimetic model systems for binding studies

-A major challenge in the quantification of virus-membrane interactions is the fact that viruses as well as cell membranes typically show a notable compositional complexity.
+A major challenge in the quantification of virus-membrane interactions is the fact that viruses as well as cell membranes typically show a significant compositional complexity.
 In order to probe the impact of compositional complexity on the dynamics of virus binding, we develop biomimetic model systems of cell membranes, which are formed either using (i) proteoliposome or (ii) native-membrane containing liposomes.
 In the first approach, protein-based attachment factors (such as the transmembrane protein ACE2 in studies of coronavirus binding) are reconstituted into liposomes of known composition, providing full control of the final bilayer composition.
 In the second approach, vesicles are generated by mechanical disruption of cells.
 SLBs can typically not be formed using these vesicles alone but after supplementing them with synthetic liposomes, which tend to promote SLB formation.
 In this way, it is possible to generate SLBs that are enriched with native material (originating from cell membranes), but at the expense that the composition is much less well-defined as in the case of proteoliposomes.
 Hence, in parallel to developing such preparation approaches, our current work also includes the application of biochemical and biophysical approaches such as cryo-electron microscopy, atomic force microscopy, and immunofluorescence microscopy in order to characterize the generated SLBs with respect to surface concentration and distribution of relevant macromolecules.

 1. Lundgren, A.O.#; Johansson Fast, B.#; Block, S.; Agnarsson, B.; Reimhult, E.; Gunnarsson, A.; Höök, F.* Affinity purification of membrane proteins in native supported membranes.
 Nano Letters 18, 381-385(2018).